-The first stage is to consider consequence by assessing the harm caused by the offence.
+The first stage is to consider CONSEQUENCE by assessing the harm caused by the offence.
+This should include an assessment of the evidence.

-CONSEQUENC E A VALUE OF THE MONEY LAUNDERED Category 1 Above EC\$1m - starting point based on EC\$5m 22 Category 2 Above EC\$250,000 up to EC\$1m - starting point based on EC\$500,000 Category 3 EC\$50,000 up to EC\$250,000 - starting point based on EC\$150,000 Category 4 Up to EC\$50,000 starting point based on EC\$25,000
+CONSEQUENCE A - VALUE OF THE MONEY LAUNDERED

+Category 1 Above EC\$1million - starting point based on EC\$5million28

+Category 2 Above EC\$250000 up to EC\$1million - starting point based on EC\$500000

+Category 3 EC\$50000 up to EC\$250000 - starting point based on EC\$150000

+Category 4 Up to EC\$50000 starting point based on EC\$25000

-CONSEQUENCE B ASSOCIATION WITH UNDERLYING OFFENCE
+CONSEQUENCE B - ASSOCIATION WITH UNDERLYING OFFENCE

 Money laundering is an integral component of much serious underlying criminality.
 Where it is possible to identify the underlying offence, the relevant sentencing guidelines for that offence should be regarded.
-Thus the assessment of harm is concluded by taking into account the level of harm associated with the underlying offence to determine whether it warrants upward or downward adjustment of the starting point within the range or, in appropriate cases, outside the range.
+Thus, the assessment of harm is concluded by taking into account the level of harm associated with the underlying offence to determine whether it warrants upward or downward adjustment of the starting point within the range or, in appropriate cases, outside the range.